 The first strategy for protecting your home’s value is to get some professional advice from a realtor or interior designer.
 A person without a personal connection to the house will see things you have become blind to.
 Consider hiring a home inspector to check for home repairs such as the plumbing, electrical systems, the roof, termite infestation, or mold that will hurt the home’s value.
 Have them look for hidden structural problems.

 Now you know what needs to be repaired or improved in your home.
 Make a checklist and fix these problems as time and money allow.
 Some repairs like the roof, plumbing, and electrical systems need to be fixed by licensed professionals.
-Don’t forget to have the lighting checked.
+If you find termites, or other pests, have made their way into your home, you may also wish to call out someone like the Pest Control Experts https://www.pestcontrolexperts.com/exterminator/arizona/ to come out and provide a professional solution to this problem.
+While you’re working on these improvements, don’t forget to have the lighting checked.
 You may need more or better lighting fixtures in the living room or the kitchen.

 Do You Need New Furniture, Flooring, or Appliances?

 Second, you may realize that many pieces of furniture look old and worn.
 Replacing some furniture with new pieces will make the home look better and improve the family’s comfort.
 You could try products from sumolounge.com for comfortable seating.
 Bean bags have become a more acceptable seating choice because of their comfort and versatility.
 A mix of more traditional seating and bean bag furniture can be attractive and affordable.
 Clean and polish or repair tired looking furniture.
 Some pieces like end tables or storage chests can be improved with a carefully applied coat of paint.